5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Future Developments
 - [x] Adding USB ports of docking station to the USB port kext
 - [ ] Creating an AppleALC Layout-ID for audio output on Docking Station
-- [x] Adjusting Framebuffer Patch so HDMI/DP Ports on docking stations can be utilized
+- [x] Adjusted Framebuffer Patch so HDMI/DP Ports on docking stations can be utilized

 ## System Specs